 Who needs a visa?

-If you are not a citizen of the UK or European Economic Area it is likely you will need a Tier 4 (General) student visa for study.
+If you are not a citizen of the UK (and you do not have residence rights under the EU Settlement Scheme) it is likely you will need a student visa for study.
 For a student visa application to be successful you must demonstrate:

-- You have an unconditional offer of a place on a Leeds College of Art course.
+- You have an unconditional offer of a place on a Leeds Arts University course.
 We will then issue you a CAS (Confirmation of Acceptance of Studies) number which you will use to make your visa application.

 - You have enough money available to cover the tuition fees and living expenses for the first year of the course.